What Are Verification Services?

 - Create exclusive promotions and segmented email marketing campaigns that personalize the customer experience.

 - Identify and stop discount fraud by using eligibility verification as a preventative measure.

 Using Verification Services for Loss Prevention

-The estimated rate of discount abuse is between 30-35%—meaning that one-third of all gated offers are redeemed by ineligible customers.
+The rate of online discount abuse can be as high as 35%—meaning that one-third of all gated offers are redeemed by ineligible customers.
 Verification services can mitigate the negative impact of discount abuse by preventing:

 - Employee Discount Abuse: When employees share a discount with friends and family who are not technically part of the program.
 For example, a sportswear company may provide its employees with “examplecode321” for a specific program with one of the their partners.